Changelog

 Breaking:

-no longer takes a dictionary of model parameters as an input.
+estimate_parametersno longer takes a dictionary of model parameters as an input.
 Instead, it acts directly on the model’s parameter dictionary.Breaking: all model parameters must now specify a scale function.
 This changes the previous behaviour where parameters with no scale function specified were treated as invariant.

 Breaking: scale functions are no longer passed the model as an input argument